kyletolle/the-mechanism-collection/index.md

 suction themselves to the earth in an attempt to stifle Cornice.
 The film of vegetation occasionally bursts through by the fingers of the energetic crust.
 Oceans squatting on the depths; trenching the union between void and void.

-Sandwiched between stunting growth and eviscerating heat, our Mother struggles outward.
-But what she spits is far sweeter than previous Mechanisms.

 Cataclysmic clouds creeping, crushing; concurrently catalyzing conversion.